How To Find Clarity When You Don’t Know What To Do In Life

-It’s like speaking it into existence is going to suddenly change everything or, more realistically, people will judge their life choice.
+They think that speaking it into existence means that everything is going to suddenly change everything or, more realistically, people will judge their choices and desires.

 Do you know how long I held back from telling people I was a coach and teach the concept of manifestation?
 Years.
 I feared ridicule.
 I feared judgement.
 I couldn’t face explaining my choice to people.

 As soon as I did the work to overcome that fear and took a step forward, this purpose of mine fell into perfectly messy alignment.
 It’s messy because it needs work like everything in life, but it’s perfectly messy to me.
 I leant into the clarity of who I am.
 I cannot tell you how freeing that was.

 Can you sit by yourself now and say out loud what you’d like to do with your life.
 I’m not talking about a job title, I’m talking about the thing you want to do.
 How you’d ideally spend your day.
 Do you want to help others, do you want to teach, do you want to be creative?
 Do you want to write?
 Do you want to make someone else’s day a better one?
 Say it out loud.
 Say it louder.
 Now we’re getting somewhere.

 There’s no shame in trying something…and moving on

 Can we shout this louder for the people in the back?
 There is no shame in trying something and realising it’s not for you.
 I was speaking to a coaching client just the other day who mentioned how worried she feels when she starts something, and then realises it was a phase.

 First of all, unless there are blocks that are actually holding you back from success (and if that’s the case then we can work together on that), don’t beat yourself up for trying something and then moving on.
 There’s no shame in it.
 In fact, there is so much courage in daring to try.